prebid/prebid.github.io/dev-docs/modules/consentManagementGpp.md

 ## Overview

-This consent management module is designed to support the Global Privacy Platform ([GPP](https://iabtechlab.com/gpp/))
+This consent management module is designed to support the Global Privacy Platform ([GPP](https://iabtechlab.com/gpp/)).
+GPP API 1.0 support is available; GPP 1.1 support is scheduled to be added in July 2023 in the approximate version Prebid.js 8.6.

-This module works with supported [Consent Management Platforms](https://www.cmswire.com/information-management/what-is-a-consent-management-platform/) (CMPs) to fetch an encoded string representing the user's consent choices (for their repsective region) and make it available for adapters to consume and process.
+This module works with supported [Consent Management Platforms](https://www.cmswire.com/information-management/what-is-a-consent-management-platform/) (CMPs) to fetch an encoded string representing the user's consent choices (for their respective region) and make it available for adapters to consume and process.

 {: .alert.alert-warning :}
 Prebid functionality created to address regulatory requirements does not replace each party's responsibility to determine its own legal obligations and comply with all applicable laws.